Favorite Chocolate Babka Made Simpler with a Bread Machine

 The dough is clumping during the first minute of mixing in the bread machine.Pin

-During the first minute, open the lid to make sure the paddles are engaged, and the dough is clumping.
-Unfortunately, if the dough is dry and crumbly like oatmeal or wet and runny like thick pancake batter at this stage, you have most likely measured something incorrectly.
+During the first minute, open the lid to make sure the paddles are engaged, and the dough is starting to form a ball.

 Early in the kneading process before the gluten has had a chance to develop.Pin

 If your dough looks like this during the first 5-10 minutes, do not add flour yet.
-It takes time for the gluten to develop a web that will trap and absorb all the moisture.
+It takes time for the gluten to develop a web that traps and absorbs all the moisture.

 What dough should look like in the final minutes of the dough phase.Pin